963 Beulah Challenge

 Event overview

-The 9th annual 963 Beulah Challenge is a night trail running event on Saturday, February 7, 2026, at Greensfelder County Park in Wildwood, Missouri (Beulah Shelter, 4515 Hencken Road).
-The race is capped at 75 participants and is presented by Terrain Trail Runners.
-A portion of proceeds will be donated to Gateway Off-Road Cyclists (GORC).
-The event welcomes male, female, and non-binary runners and honors self-declared gender identity without documentation.
-No crew, pacers, or spectators are allowed at the venue.
+The 963 Beulah Challenge is a night trail running event held February 7, 2026, at Greensfelder County Park, Beulah Shelter in Wildwood, Missouri (4515 Hencken Road).
+The event is presented by Terrain Trail Runners and is capped at 75 participants.
+A portion of the event proceeds will be donated to Gateway Off-Road Cyclists (GORC).
+Registration closes on February 1, 2026.
+Onsite race-day registration is available; race-day entries are cash only with published fees for each timed event.

 Course and logistics

-The event is a timed multi-hour race run on a 4.2 mile loop on the Beulah Loop/Trail.
-Each loop has approximately 397 feet of elevation gain and 397 feet of elevation loss.
-The trail is 100% single track, all dirt, with rocks and roots; a solid headlamp is recommended.
-Distances offered:
+The event is a timed, loop-based trail race on the Beulah Loop/Trail.
+The loop is 4.2 miles long with approximately 397 ft elevation gain and 397 ft elevation loss per loop.
+The trail is single track, all dirt, with rocks and roots; a solid headlamp is recommended.
+The 2026 loop will be run counter-clockwise.

 - 9 Hours - 50K (8 loops)